Battle of Kolubara: Serbian counterattack

-It became increasingly clear to both Potiorek and Putnik that the Austro-Hungarian supply lines were overextended and so on 1 December, Potiorek ordered the Austro-Hungarian 6th Army to stop and to wait for the 5th Army to secure its supply lines east of the Valjevo railway.
+It became increasingly clear to both Potiorek and Putnik that the Austro-Hungarian supply lines were overextended, so on 1 December, Potiorek ordered the Austro-Hungarian 6th Army to stop and to wait for the 5th army to secure its supply lines east of the Valjevo railway.
 That resulted in a short pause to all Austro-Hungarian military operations.
-Mišić exploited the brief respite by withdrawing the Serbian 1st Army a full 19 km from the front line and ensuring that his soldiers had an opportunity to rest.
+Mišić exploited the brief respite by withdrawing the Serbian 1st army a full 19 km from the front line and ensuring that his soldiers had an opportunity to rest.
 The Serbian Army then converged around Mount Rudnik, where it received long-promised supplies from its allies via the Niš–Salonika railroad.
 Putnik's confidence in the ability of his army to launch a counterattack was restored.

-On 2 December, he ordered his forces to attack the Austro-Hungarians all along the front and informed his officers that the offensive would have the specific purpose of improving Serbian morale.
+On 2 December, he ordered his forces to attack the Austro-Hungarians all along the front, informing his officers that the offensive would be specifically to improve Serbian morale.
 Determined to play his part, the aging Serbian King Peter I took a rifle and accompanied his troops to the front.
 The Serbian offensive caught the Austro-Hungarians by surprise, and when the attack was launched, they were holding a large military parade through the streets of Belgrade.
 The Austro-Hungarians now found themselves defending along an overextended front, as Potiorek had just begun strengthening his left flank, which left the front line very lightly held.
-Potiorek knew that he could avoid a serious reversal on the battlefield by preventing the Serbian 1st Army from reaching the watershed of the Kolubara and Morava Rivers, but the Serbs were confident after they discovered that the Austro-Hungarians had failed to adequately prepare for a Serbian counterattack, as their artillery was positioned well behind the front line.
-That meant that the Austro-Hungarian defenders could not use their heavy guns to break up any Serbian advance.
-Rested and resupplied, the Serbs pushed forward towards Belgrade.
-By the night of 2 December, the Serbian 1st Army haf pushed several kilometres past Austro-Hungarian lines, taken a large number of prisoners and inflicted heavy casualties on the Austro-Hungarians.
-The 2nd and the 3rd Armies captured a number of important positions on high ground, and the Užice Army met fierce resistance but ultimately pushed back the Austro-Hungarians.
+Potiorek knew he could avoid a reversal on the battlefield by preventing the Serbian 1st army from reaching the Kolubara and Morava Rivers.
+But the Serbs were confident after discovering that the Austro-Hungarians had failed to adequately prepare for a Serbian counterattack, as their artillery was well behind the front line.
+That meant the Austro-Hungarian defenders could not use their heavy guns to break up any Serbian advance.
+Rested and resupplied, the Serbs pushed forward toward Belgrade.
+By the night of 2 December, the Serbian 1st army had advanced several kilometres past Austro-Hungarian lines, taken many prisoners and inflicted heavy casualties on the Austro-Hungarians.
+The 2nd and the 3rd Armies captured several vital positions on high ground, and the Užice Army met fierce resistance but ultimately pushed back the Austro-Hungarians.